RubyLindy/privateML/README.md

 model_info.py is where we associate a string, the user input of the model type, to the actual function in aardbei_models.py

 #### parameters.py
-parameters.py is where all the models' hyperparameters are saved so the models in aardbei_models.py can easily access them.
+parameters.py is where all the models' hyperparameters are saved so the models in aardbei_models.py can access them.

 These parameters are also able to be changed through user input in the parameter_menu function in main.py.

 ## Data analysis
 ### Plots
-Plots can be found in the plots folder, sorted by model type and labeled by version.
+Plots can be found in the plots folder, sorted by model type, each having their own folder, and labeled by version.

 ### Evaluation of errors
-MSE, MAE, and R2 are all calculated and presented in the terminal every time a model is run and is added to the generated plots via the title.
+MSE, MAE, and R2 are all calculated and presented in the terminal every time a model is run and are added to the generated plots via the title.

 ### Observations
 17-12-2024 - All observations done with standard hyperparameters as input